-• Professional standards, guidelines or training have been influenced by research. • Documented change to professional standards, performance or behaviour. • Professional methods, ideas or ethics have been influenced by research. • Evidence of adoption of best practice (e.g. by educators or law enforcement personnel). • Professionals and organisations are able to adapt to changing cultural values as a result of research. • New or modified professional standards and codes of practice. • Contribution to continuing personal and professional development. • New or modified technical standards or protocols. • Practitioners/professionals/lawyers have used research findings in conducting their work. • Documented changes in knowledge, capability or behaviours of individuals benefiting from training. • Professional bodies and learned societies have used research to define best practice, formulate policy, or to lobby government or other stakeholders. • Evidence of debate among practitioners, leading to developments in attitudes or • Workforce planning has been influenced by research. • behaviours.
-Literature/web information from • Educational or pedagogical practices and methods have changed in primary, secondary, further or higher education, within or beyond the submitting unit. • practitioners and advisers, including the research findings and how they are applied in practice. • Practices have changed, or new or improved processes or methods have been adopted, by individuals, companies or other organisations, through the provision of training or consultancy. • Traceable reference to inclusion of research in national or international industry standards or authoritative guidance. • The development of expert systems has been influenced in areas such as medicine, human resources, accounting, and financial services. • Traceable references by practitioners to research papers that describe their use and the impact of the research. • The quality, efficiency or productivity of a professional service has improved.
+- Professional standards, guidelines or training have been influenced by research. - Professional methods, ideas or ethics have been influenced by research. - Professionals and organisations are able to adapt to changing cultural values as a result of research. - Contribution to continuing personal and professional development. - Practitioners/professionals/lawyers have used research findings in conducting their work. - Professional bodies and learned societies have used research to define best practice, formulate policy, or to lobby government or other stakeholders. - Workforce planning has been influenced by research. - Educational or pedagogical practices and methods have changed in primary, secondary, further or higher education, within or beyond the submitting unit. - Practices have changed, or new or improved processes or methods have been adopted, by individuals, companies or other organisations, through the provision of training or consultancy. - The development of expert systems has been influenced in areas such as medicine, human resources, accounting, and financial services.